LEGO Art Machines

 Take It Further

-There are possible directions to go when building an Art Machine.
-Take a look at this video and take note of the differences between them.
+There many directions to go in when building Art Machines.
+Look at this video and notice the differences between them.

-What motions and mechanisms do you notice?
+What motions and mechanisms do you see?
 What do you wonder about each machine?

-Use these examples as inspiration and the following prompts as starting points for your Art Machine investigation.
+Use these examples and the following prompts as starting points for your Art Machines investigation.

 Invent new pen holders.